dotnet/docs-maui/docs/macios/universal-links.md

 It's often desirable to connect a website and a mobile app so that links on a website launch the mobile app and display content in the mobile app. *App linking*, which is also known as *deep linking*, is a technique that enables a mobile device to respond to a URL and launch content in a mobile app that's represented by the URL.

 On Apple platforms, deep links are known as *universal links*.
 When a user taps on a universal link, the system redirects the link directly to your app without routing through Safari or your website.
-These links can be based on a custom scheme, such as `myappname://`, or can use the `http` or `https` scheme.
+These links can be based on a custom scheme, such as `myappname://`, or can use the HTTP or HTTPS scheme.
 For example, clicking on a link on a recipe website would open a mobile app that's associated with that website, and then display a specific recipe to the user.
 Users who don't have your app installed are taken to content on your website.
 This article focuses on universal links that use the HTTPS scheme.

 .NET MAUI iOS apps support universal links.
 This requires hosting a digital assets links JSON file on the domain, which describes the relationship with your app.
 This enables Apple to verify that the app trying to handle a URL has ownership of the URLs domain to prevent malicious apps from intercepting your app links.